Nanoco Group (LON:NANO) Shares Up 10% – What’s Next?

-Nanoco Group (LON:NANO – Get Free Report) last released its quarterly earnings results on Tuesday, April 15th.
-The company reported GBX (0.53) (($0.01)) EPS for the quarter.
+Nanoco Group (LON:NANO – Get Free Report) last posted its quarterly earnings data on Tuesday, April 15th.
+The company reported GBX (0.53) (($0.01)) earnings per share for the quarter.
 Nanoco Group had a negative net margin of 15.91% and a positive return on equity of 419.06%.
-As a group, equities analysts forecast that Nanoco Group plc will post 0.3318825 earnings per share for the current fiscal year.
+On average, research analysts expect that Nanoco Group plc will post 0.3318825 EPS for the current fiscal year.

 Nanoco is a world leader in the development and manufacture of cadmium-free quantum dots and other nanomaterials emanating from our technology platform and validated IP.
 Our materials have potential application in a huge range of electronic devices including infra-red sensors and displays.